walkerdanny/cVert/README.md

 Find out more about cVert [on my website](http://danny.makesthings.work/cVert) or [in this zine](https://github.com/walkerdanny/cVert/blob/master/documentation/zine.pdf).

 All documentation, code, mechanical files, gerbers etc. are included in this repository.
 A list of libraries required to compile the software is included in the "electrical" directory.

+### Disclaimer: Don't play with radioisotopes unless you're completely sure what you're doing.
+I'm not responsible if you decide to mess with a dangerous material without taking the proper precautions.
+Background radiation in most areas will give you a sufficient amount of counts to make cVert a useful tool without introducing extra radioactive material.